expo/expo/docs/pages/build-reference/migrating.md

 ### No more automatic publishing before building

-With classic builds, the default behavior is to automatically publish your app bundle prior to running a build.
-This had some unintended consequences; for example, sometimes developers would run a build and be surprised to learn that their existing app was updated over-the-air as a side effect.
+With classic builds, the default behavior is to automatically publish your app bundle as an update prior to running a build.
+This had some unintended consequences; for example, sometimes developers would run a build and be surprised to learn that their existing app was updated as a side effect.

 With EAS Build, `expo publish` is not run as part of the build process.
 Instead, the JavaScript bundle is generated locally on EAS Build at build time and directly embedded in the app.